INODE – Intelligent Open Data Exploration (EU Horizon 2020)

 - Project leader : Prof. Dr. Kurt Stockinger

-- Project team : Prof. Dr. Martin Braschler, Ursin Brunner, Catherine Kosten, Ana-Claudia Sima, Ellery Smith
+- Project team : Prof. Dr. Martin Braschler, Ursin Brunner, Catherine Kosten, Farhad Nooralahzadeh, Ana-Claudia Sima, Ellery Smith, Yi Zhang

 - Project budget : EUR 5'732'000